 The top of Merriam Crater is the same approximate elevation as the 2 Bar 3 restaurant-bar you passed on your way to the hill: 6,400 ft.
 The top of Merriam is 6,800 ft., close to the average elevation of Flagstaff.
 If you continued out Leupp Rd. you would come to the town of Leupp which is an historic crossing point of the Little Colorado River (LCR) which lies at 4,700 ft.
 From this point the road begins to climb up to the mesas and mountains of the Hopi and Navajo reservations making for a 2,300 ft. deep valley that gets deeper as it nears the Grand Canyon.

 Most nights this valley is filled with cool air and a thick inversion forms.
-The inversion usually builds up beyond the top of each hill each night.
+The inversion usually builds up beyond the top of Merriam each night.
 To better understand what is going on, the locals look at the Winslow and surrounding Skew-T charts to get an idea of what is happening in the LCR.
 We also look at the winds aloft in Flagstaff and for around a 50-100 mile area but sometimes the Winslow data usually shows us the inversion a little more clearly.

 If it is a standard high pressure day with light winds aloft you'll find that the day will sometimes start out light and variable and as the day progresses become more northerly, even if there are light winds aloft from another direction.
 If there are strong winds aloft and you get to the hill to find light winds on the surface, plan on calling it quits early before the inversion breaks.
 When you start to see a light base flow become still and conditions become variable/switchy, the locals have learned this is a warning and you should go home to fly another day.

-Ground clearance mid-day: For the aspiring P3 or the hungry P4, this has seemed to cause more incidents at the Merriam than any other issue.
+Ground clearance mid-day: For the aspiring P3 or the hungry P4, this has seemed to cause more incidents at Merriam than any other issue.
 When thermal flying mid-day, remember you are not ridge soaring and the closer to the hill you are, the smaller, sharper and less organized the thermals are as you are flying into the base of them.
 The best pilots at Merriam watch the cycles carefully, launch at the end of a lull and fly into the top of the thermals that have traveled up the valley and thus are farther away from the mountain and launch area.
 They often always pass up thermals near launch to get out away from the hill and into a more usable piece of lift.
 You don’t want to be the pilot that was scratching near the hill and left their own crater in Merriam Crater.

 Some wonderful glass-offs can kick off as the shadows get long in the late afternoon.
 Time it just right and you can be floating in soft, buoyant air well above launch until sunset.
 Conditions just before and after sunset can quickly change, go catabatic and go variable at times.